 The Changing of the Guard at Buckingham Palace is held every day at 11:30 am.
 Come over and take a few photos, it is really interesting.

 Just so you know, do not provoke the guards.
 They are allowed to yell at you and even take more action if required.
 It is a myth that they only need to stand there and should not move.
 If you are about to harm then, they will harm you before.
 Just pay attention.

 And most of all: be respectful!
 This is not a theatre, a show or a game!

 Good to know: Arrive early because there are plenty of people!

 If you are curious about the “changing of the Guard” but do not like crowded places, then head over to Windsor.

 There’s a changing of the guard as well, and not many people actually go there.

-So, this is more kind of hidden gem for London!
+So, this is a more kind of hidden gem for London!
 Yet, keep in mind, this is still London.
-There is always people, but much less than at the Buckingham palace.
+There are always people, but much less than at Buckingham Palace.

 6. Walk through a National Nature Reserve